Duplex · Triplex · Fourplex · Plexes and small income properties

 report looks like.

-Very tight deadline?
-See urgent home inspection (condition deadline).
+In an active purchase with a tight deadline?
+See also pre-purchase inspection or urgent home inspection (condition deadline).

 📞 (514) 802-7215 Book my inspection →